Arab Organization for Industrialization

-The Arab Organization for Industrialization (AOI) (الهيئة العربية للتصنيع) is a company established in 1975 by Egypt, Saudi Arabia, United Arab Emirates and Qatar to supervise the collective development of the Arab defense industry.
-Following a gradual deterioration in relations between the AOI member-states, Egypt became sole owner of AOI in 1993.
-As well as meeting the requirements of the Egyptian military, AOI directs spare capacity to civilian programmes, including civilian transport and sanitation equipment; additionally, AOI has stated its intention of entering the wind power sector.
+The Arab Organization for Industrialization (AOI) (الهيئة العربية للتصنيع) is an Egyptian company, it’s an Egyptian government's manufacturing arm, which reports to the Presidency.
+The company is considered a cornerstone of Egypt's military industry, overseeing twelve military factories that produce both civilian and military goods.
+Founded in 1975, AOI meets the requirements of the Egyptian military, it directs spare capacity to civilian programmes, including civilian transport and sanitation equipment; additionally, AOI has stated its intention of entering the wind power sector.

-Initially an institution of Pan-Arabism, Saudi Arabia and the United Arab Emirates returned their shares in AOI, valued at US$1.8 billion, to Egypt in 1993, leaving AOI wholly owned by Egypt.
-AOI has approximately 16,000 employees, out of which 1,250 are engineers.
+Initially an institution of Pan-Arabism, the company was established by Egypt, Saudi Arabia, United Arab Emirates and Qatar to supervise the collective development of the Arab defense industry.
+Following a gradual deterioration in relations between the AOI member-states, Saudi Arabia, Qatar and the United Arab Emirates returned their shares in AOI, valued at US$1.8 billion, to Egypt in 1993, leaving AOI wholly owned by Egypt.
+AOI employs approximately 16,000 employees, out of which 1,250 are engineers.
 AOI fully owns 12 factories and shares in 1 joint-venture, besides the Arab Institute for Development Technology.